Coronavirus disease (COVID-19) started its journey around the world from Wuhan, China and gradually became a pandemic.

 bone pain as presenting complaints.
 In the present systematic search and review, we aim to highlight the musculoskeletal

 manifestations during COVID-19.

-PubMed Central and Google Scholar search engines, we used as key words “muscle pain”, “joint pain”, “body ache”, “fatigue”, in Covid-19 patients.
+PubMed Central and Google Scholar search engines were searched for the key words “muscle pain”, “joint pain”, “body ache”,

-Discussion: Fatigue was the most frequent musculoskeletal (MSK) manifestion of COVID-19 followed by myalgia and joint pain.
+Fatigue was the most frequent musculoskeletal (MSK) manifestation of COVID-19 followed by myalgia and joint pain.
 The